ivotron/popper2-paper/paper.md

 # Conclusion {#sec:conclusionandfuturework}

 As future work, we have planned to add support for more container engines like NVIDIA Pyxis, Charliecloud, Shifter and resource managers like HTCondor, TORQUE to Popper in order to extend the range of the different computing environments currently supported.
-One of the future goals of Popper is to add language parsers to support running workflows written in different workflow languages like CWL, HCL, WDL, etc.
+We also plan to add a compatibility layer between the Popper syntax and more advanced workflow languages such as CWL/WDL to enable interoperability between different workflow engines.
 This would allow users familiar with different workflow languages to start using Popper without making any changes to their previously written workflows.
-We also plan to add support for exporting Popper workflows to other workflow formats like Python code as required by Airflow and Luigi to enable reusing the workflow logic with other workflow engines.
 Several other features have also been planned like workflow report generation, GUI dashboard, etc. to make the tool more user friendly.

 # References {#sec:references}